umbraco/UmbracoDocs/13/umbraco-commerce/key-concepts/shipping-range-and-rate-providers.md

 ## Shipping Rate Range Provider

-The role of a Shipping Rate Range Provider is to define a unit from which to calculate shipping rates (ie, weight, subtotal, etc), and then to determine within what range of values a given order falls within.
+The role of a Shipping Rate Range Provider is to define a unit from which to calculate shipping rates (ie, weight, subtotal, etc).
+With this unit it is then able to determine within what range of values a given order falls within.
 It is also responsible for defining what editor view to use when entering range values in the UI.

 ### System Shipping Rate Ranger Providers